sikaeducation/curriculum/courses/201/standards/integrate-apis/topics/http-intro/exercises/README.md

 Modify your earlier function to determine if the string passed as a parameter contains a query string.

-* if the path contains a query string, grab each key/value pair being queried and add those to a query property inside the response object.
+* If the path contains a query string, grab each key/value pair being queried and add those to a query property inside the response object.

 ```
 { headers: